flozoemartin/MP1/Planning/Analysis plan.md

     - [x] Replace any "Missing" or "Not stated" or -10 etc. categories with NA for compatability with R
     - [x] Switch the order of yes and no 1 and 2 to yes and no 0 and 1
     - [x] Derive separate clean variables of interest:
-       - `menorr_drvisit_ever` for having ever visited the doctor for menorrhagia during puberty ≥1 time
+       - `menorr_ewas` for having ever visited the doctor for menorrhagia during puberty ≥1 time (1) or experienced menorrhagia but not visited the doctor (0)
-       - `dysmen_drvisit_ever` for having ever visited the doctor for dysmenorrhea during puberty ≥1 time
+       - `dysmen_ewas` for having ever visited the doctor for dysmenorrhea during puberty ≥1 time (1) or experienced dysmenorrheaa but not visited the doctor (0)
     - [x] Derive smoking and alcohol variables for regular vs not regular at each timepoint (15 and 17 years)
        - `reg_smoker_15yr` `reg_smoker_17yr` for regular smoker
        - `reg_drinker_15yr` `reg_drinker_17yr` for regular drinker